Tiger barb, also known as Sumatra barb, is an active shoaling fish found in Southern Asia.

 The tiger barbs body coloration is beautiful.
-Its background color is either a rose gold, gold, or a yellow shade.
-They have four thick stripes that it seems to cover most parts of their body.
-One of the tiger barb stripes run through its eye region while another stripe is at the fluke area.
-The third marking is at the caudal fin area, and the last stripe at the black-colored dorsal fin.
+Its background color is either rose gold, gold, or a yellow shade.
+They have four thick stripes that seem to cover most parts of their body.
+One of the tiger barb stripes runs through its eye region while another stripe is at the fluke area.
+The third marking is at the caudal fin area and the last stripe at the black-colored dorsal fin.

-A wild bred tiger barb can measure up to 4inches, but a tank bred tiger barb size is usually around 3inches.
+A wild bred tiger barb can measure up to 4 inches, but a tank bred tiger barb is usually around 3 inches.
 The tiger barb species are bigger than most small fishes, so big predator fishes cannot eat them easily.
 However, they are not too large to be part of a fair-sized aquarium community.

-In captivity, the average tiger barb life span is between three to seven years.
+In captivity, the average tiger barb’s life span is between three to seven years.
 Yet, they may live longer depending on their feeding and the accuracy of care they receive.